STEVE INSKEEP, HOST:

 NPR's Ailsa Chang reports that Discover allegedly charged customers for add-on services they never ordered.

-AILSA CHANG, BYLINE: If you tune into a Discover Card commercial, you'll hear them brag about how they threat their customers.
+AILSA CHANG, BYLINE: If you tune into a Discover Card commercial, you'll hear them brag about how they treat their customers.

 (SOUNDBITE OF COMMERCIAL)